 Medical reports are required:

-- every two years after age 45 until age 65
+- every 2 years after age 45 until age 65

 - annually after age 65